imunderthetree/Eva_Cosmetics/README.md

-# Eva Pharma Search and Analytics
+# Eva cosmetics Search and Analytics

 A team portfolio project that combines a React search interface, a Python search backend, product scraping assets, and reusable analytics scripts for EVA Pharma related datasets.